beala/lamark/tests/all.md

 #A Markdown Document#
-Here's some *normal* markdown.
+Here's some *normal* markdown\blog post.
 Now we're going to try some latex.

 Here we go: